AdriManresa/AdriManresa/README.md

 *   🌍  I'm based in Mendoza, Argentina
 *   ✉️  You can contact me at [adrianabmanresa@gmail.com](mailto:adrianabmanresa@gmail.com)
-*   🧠  I'm learning Angular,Docker Javascrip
+*   🧠  I'm learning React, Docker, Javascrip
 *   ⚡  Fun fact the name of the dog is Corcho

 Skills